Modern Software Engineering in the LAMMPS Molecular Dynamics Software Package: Development Process, Refactoring, Testing, and Deployment: History of LAMMPS

 \subsection{Origins Using Fortran}

-The development of LAMMPS began in the mid-1990s under a cooperative research \& development agreement (CRADA) between two DOE laboratories (Sandia and LLNL) and 3 companies (Cray, {Bristol Myers Squibb}, and DuPont).
-The goal was to develop a large-scale parallel classical MD code; the coding effort was led by Steve Plimpton at Sandia and a first LAMMPS publication\cite{lammps95} described the core parallelization approach using spatial decomposition.
+The development of LAMMPS began in the mid-1990s under a cooperative research \& development agreement (CRADA) between two DOE laboratories (Sandia and Lawrence Livermore) and three companies (Cray, {Bristol Myers Squibb}, and DuPont).
+The goal was to develop a large-scale parallel classical MD code; the coding effort was led by Steve Plimpton at Sandia and a first LAMMPS publication\cite{lammps95} described the core parallelization approach using domain decomposition.
 After the CRADA ended, a final version called LAMMPS 99 was released, which was written in Fortran 77.
 This version was available under a no-cost license, but was not open source.

 As LAMMPS development continued at Sandia, its memory management was converted to Fortran 90 and new versions were released; the final LAMMPS version written in Fortran 90 was released as LAMMPS 2001.
-The final versions of both Fortran variants are still available for download on the LAMMPS homepage\cite{lammps_download}.
+The final versions of both Fortran variants are still available for download on the LAMMPS homepage\cite{lammps_download} as historical references.
 However, for the remainder of this publication, we focus on the C++ versions that followed.